marcusvramos/React-Native_ContextAPI/README.md

 AluraCommerce is an application made in React Native that simulates an e-commerce.
 The main focus of the project was the study of React's Contexts API's, to see the advantage of having global states in the application.
 Also used is AsyncStorage and a Web API (Fake API) to have data persistence.

-:study: Project developed during the React Native Course: using the Context API in your applications - Alura
+:book: Project developed during the React Native Course: using the Context API in your applications - Alura

-## :rockets: Technologies
+## 🚀 Technologies

 This project was developed using: